Synopsis of the book:

 Would I Recommend

 Yes, totally!
 This wasn’t a book that claimed to be Christian with a few passages placed throughout each chapter.
 This was a book that delivered you faith-based principles that drove home the message of sexual purity intertwined among the authors personal encounters, struggles and ultimate victory with sexual purity.
 A must read for young adults or a mom and her child as they read and discuss not just why sex outside of marriage is wrong but the God-honoring concept of purity and how to stay pure.
 A point to note, the idea of sexual purity doesn’t only relate to girls but it applies to boys as well.
-You can purchase a copy of the book HERE .
+You can purchase a copy of the book Sex, Jesus, and The Conversations The Church Forgot .
 You can also read the authors full testimony in her first book entitled Wreck My Life.